 The following year, I suffered a cataclysmic manic-depressive breakdown that left me shell-shocked, severely depressed, and prone to bouts of Acute Stress Disorder.
 I spent the next ten years trying to recover, studying the works of Carl Jung and attending sessions with various psychiatrists and mental health therapists.
 Progress was painfully slow.
 Periods of soul-crushing depression were compounded by a seemingly unending succession of personal losses that included the dissolution of my business, the deaths of my oldest and closest friends, the death of my adoptive father, disinheritance by my adoptive mother, and a devastating breakup with my lover.
-In the fall of 1995, my one remaining friend—the only person who had steadfastly stood by me throughout my travails—suddenly and unexpectedly died.
-This was the last straw, the end of life as I had known it, the day all hope died inside me.
+In the fall of 1995, my one remaining friend—the only person who had steadfastly stood by me throughout my travails—suddenly died, aged forty-seven, of a heart attack.
+This was the last straw; the end of life as I had known it; the day all hope died inside me.
 It seemed that my entire life had been pointless, an exercise in futility.
 I wanted to die.

 My existential crisis turned apocalyptic when I discovered that heroin for a few hours at a time made life almost bearable.
 When the smack began to flow, nothing mattered anymore.
 The price of such fleeting deliverance was the enslavement of body and soul.
 It took but a few days to become addicted.
 Six months were required to lose my home and possessions.
 To support my habit, I forfeited every last remaining scrap of my life.
 Alone and dispossessed, for the next five-and-a-half years I chased the bag and lived on the mean streets of San Francisco.
-As a homeless junkie with no discernible past nor hope for the future, I learned to survive in an underworld of derelicts and outlaws, where thievery and betrayal and acts of shocking brutality were everyday facts of life.
+As a middle-aged, homeless junkie with no discernible past nor hope for the future, I learned to survive in an underworld of derelicts and outlaws, where thievery and betrayal and acts of shocking brutality were everyday facts of life.
 I trusted no one and most often slept in dark alleyways or beneath freeway overpasses.
 It was a cruel and profoundly demeaning existence.
-Twice, I managed to endure the long agony of complete withdrawal only to start using again.
-Not even the horrors of heroin addiction were as daunting as facing a life devoid of meaning.
-Despairing, I once tried to kill myself by injecting two-and-a-half grams of dope, but I succeeded only in knocking myself out for a day.
+Twice, I managed to endure the months-long agony of complete withdrawal only to start using again.
+Despite the enormities of homelessness and heroin addiction, it was easier to live in oblivion than to face a life devoid of meaning.
+Despairing, I once tried to kill myself by injecting more than two grams of dope, but I succeeded only in knocking myself out for a day.